Justin Amash

-A native of Grand Rapids, Michigan, Amash was born to Palestinian and Syrian Christian parents who had immigrated to the United States.
-After high school, he studied economics at the University of Michigan, graduated from the University of Michigan Law School, and briefly worked as a corporate lawyer and consultant before entering politics.

-Amash represented the 72nd district in the Michigan House of Representatives for one term before being elected to Congress in 2010.
-He was the founder and chairperson of the Liberty Caucus and was a founding member of the House Freedom Caucus, which he left in June 2019.
 Amash received national attention when he became the first Republican congressman to call for the impeachment of Donald Trump, a position he maintained after leaving the party.

-Amash formed an exploratory committee to seek the Libertarian Party presidential nomination in 2020.
-In May of that year, he announced that he would not run for president.
-Amash did not seek reelection to Congress in 2020.
+Amash formed an exploratory committee to seek the Libertarian Party presidential nomination in the 2020 election, before announcing in May of that year that he would not run for president.
+He did not seek reelection to Congress in 2020.

 Early life and education

 Justin Amash was born on April 18, 1980, in Grand Rapids, Michigan.
 He is the second of three sons born to Arab Christian parents who had immigrated to the United States.
 His father, Attallah Amash, is a Palestinian Christian whose family lived in Ramla until they were forcibly expelled by Israeli soldiers during the 1948 Arab–Israeli War.
 Attallah and his family immigrated to the United States in 1956 when he was 16 through the sponsorship of an American pastor in Muskegon, Michigan.
 Amash's mother, Mimi, is a Syrian Christian who met his father through family friends in Damascus, Syria, and the two married in 1974.

 Amash grew up in Kentwood, Michigan.
 He first attended Kelloggsville Christian School in Kentwood, then Grand Rapids Christian High School, from which he graduated in 1998 as class valedictorian.
 He then attended the University of Michigan, graduating in 2002 with a Bachelor of Arts degree in economics with high honors.
 Amash then attended the University of Michigan Law School, graduating with a Juris Doctor in 2005.
+He was influenced by Richard Primus's Constitutional Law class: “I really gained an appreciation for constitutional interpretation, for the ideals this country was founded on.
+His class made me an ardent defender of the Constitution and made me more excited about getting into politics someday.”

+Early career

 After graduating from law school, Amash spent less than a year as a lawyer at the Grand Rapids law firm Varnum LLP.
 He then became a consultant to Michigan Industrial Tools Inc. (also known as Tekton Inc.), a company his father founded and owns.
 He worked for his family's business for a year before being elected to the Michigan House of Representatives in 2008.
 Amash's two brothers also have positions at Michigan Industrial Tools.